arantius/kqdeathmap/README.md

 Or press the second button to put what's in the text area into the browser storage.
 Empty out the box and press this button to reset the saved data.

+# Kill/Death Ratio Overlay

+1. Edit `kdr.html` near the top to define the right value for `gHost`, just like step two for the heatmap.
+   * It would make sense to open `kdr.html` in a regular browser now, and test that it works!
+2. Add a browser source for OBS, and point it to `kdr.html`.